Create Beautiful Handmade Bound Books

 Method of Teaching

 This course will rely on both lecture and seminar mode of instruction, with a strong emphasis on discussion, probing questions, and the sharing of personal experience in light of the subject matter.
-Students are encouraged to keep a short diary of the course, if so inclined.
+Learners are encouraged to keep a short diary of the course, if so inclined.
 The texts used are the primary source.

 Learning Outcomes